innoq/statuses/README.md

 design decision within _Statuses_ is that no database is used.
 Instead, all of the status updates are kept in memory and are persisted every minute.
-This works suprisingly well in terms of code simplicity, but will obviosly scale only within limits.
+This works suprisingly well in terms of code simplicity, but will obviously scale only within limits.
 But if you assume 15k are needed for every 100 status updates, even a million of them would fit in 150MB of JSON (and probably something similar in memory, haven't checked yet).